gautambhaskar/cars/README.md

 I have taken this course in order to stay up-to-date with modern technologies and frameworks and to get used to the modern style of SPAs over MPAs.

-To test the app use credentials:
+To test the app just sign up with an email and password.
+Then your in!
-Username: guest
-Password: guest123